 When such a condition develops, bones may become fragile and even fracture more quickly.
 Thus, a strong link between low testosterone and osteoporosis exist.

 A review study by the Universiti Kebangsaan Malaysia Medical Center also explains that there is a definite link between age-related testosterone decline in men and the onset of osteoporosis, since the bone disease seems to get higher with age, corresponding to the higher prevalence of testosterone deficiency in older men.

 A common cause of erectile dysfunction in men is low testosterone levels.
-When testosterone levels are too low, a man can not only develop this dreadful condition, but is also at a higher risk of developing other health conditions.
+When testosterone levels are too low, a man can not only develop this dreadful condition but is also at a higher risk of developing other health conditions.

-Since testosterone is important for maintain the density and health of bones throughout the body, another symptom of low testosterone may be a decrease in bone health, which can contribute to the development of osteoporosis.
+Since testosterone is important for maintaining the density and health of bones throughout the body, another symptom of low testosterone may be a decrease in bone health, which can contribute to the development of osteoporosis.